winterbe/expekt/README.md

 See [API doc](APIDOC.md) for all available assertion properties and functions.

-### What happens when expections fail?
+### What happens when expectations fail?

-When an expection fails, Expekt throws a `java.lang.AssertionError` containing a readable message, so you can easily see what's going wrong.
+When an expectation fails Expekt throws a `java.lang.AssertionError` containing a readable message, so you can easily see what's going wrong.

 ```kotlin
 class FailingTest {